stitchdata/stitch-js/README.md

 Supported features:

 * The ability to pop-up a window to:
-  * Allow the user to create an integration of a particular type
+  * Allow the user to create a source of a particular type
-  * Authorize an existing integration
+  * Authorize an existing source
-  * Run a connection check for an existing integration
+  * Run a connection check for an existing source
-  * Select tables to replicate for an existing integration
+  * Select streams to replicate for an existing source

 ## Installation